How Long Can Root Canal Pain Last After the Procedure?

 What Does a Root Canal Entail?

-- The dentist will enter the tooth through a small hole in the crown.
+- The dentist will enter the affected tooth through a small hole in the crown.
 The goal is to reach the inner root canal of the tooth that contains the pulp, which consists of tissue, blood vessels, and nerves that keep the tooth alive.

-- The pulp is completely removed from the inside of the tooth.
+- The tooth pulp is completely removed from the inside of the tooth.
 The tooth is flushed out and disinfected to eliminate any bacteria.

 - The inside of the tooth is filled with composite material to prevent the tooth from being reinfected.